 We visited the Canyon in February so it was still cold, particularly on the rim of the canyon.
 There is a road that runs along the south rim, which gradually gains in altitude.
 One of the nice things about being here in the winter was that we had the canyon almost to ourselves.

-One of the nice things about the Canyon De Chelly is it’s accessibility.
+One of the nice things about the Canyon De Chelly is its accessibility.
 Unlike its big cousin down the road the Grand Canyon it is relatively easy to get from the rim to the canyon floor along much of its length.
-We decided we needed the exercise and left the cozy comfort of our car and took one of the snaking paths down into the valley.
-At the bottom the temperature, much to our relief, was several degrees warmer.
-There were well marked trails that led us down to the river where there was a bridge, across which was a small visitors centre (with the most disgusting pit toilet) and a traditional Navajo home complete with the obligatory local selling traditional Navajo jewelry.
+We decided we needed the exercise and left the cosy comfort of our car and took one of the snaking paths down into the valley.
+At the bottom, the temperature, much to our relief, was several degrees warmer.
+There were well-marked trails that led us down to the river where there was a bridge, across which was a small visitors centre (with the most disgusting pit toilet) and a traditional Navajo home complete with the obligatory local selling traditional Navajo jewellery.
 A short distance from this spot were some rather nice Pueblo ruins built into the sandstone rock of the canyon wall, below a large overhang which protected it from the elements and the unwanted attentions of any passing unfriendly tribes.

 We had a great time wandering through the rocks and little caves that had been carved into the sandstone by the weather.
 The climb back up was a bit more challenging but the effort had warmed our bodies so it didn’t feel cold when we go back to the rim.

 The rim road ends at one final overlook where you can look out on the most famous rock formation in the valley, Spider Rock.
 This 8oo foot rock spire was very impressive and made all the more so by the last of the winter snows speckling the red sandstone.

 We had a fantastic time at Canyon De Chelly and thank our friend Sandra Lieb Geiger for recommending this wonderful place.